Mental Health Facilities Multnomah County, OR

 Oregon Health And Science University Hospital Psychiatry

 Oregon Health And Science University Hospital Psychiatry is one of mental health facilities in Multnomah County, Oregon, located at 3181 Sw Sam Jackson Park Road, 97239 zip code.
-Oregon Health And Science University Hospital Psychiatry provides outpatient treatment and telemedicine/telehealth.
-Oregon Health And Science University Hospital Psychiatry provides electroconvulsive therapy, individual psychotherapy and dialectical behavior therapy to seniors 65 or older, adults and children / adolescents.
-Oregon Health And Science University Hospital Psychiatry also supports people requiring dual diagnosis treatment, people with trauma and people with serious mental illness.
-Additional services provided at Oregon Health And Science University Hospital Psychiatry include illness management and recovery, diet and exercise counseling and suicide prevention services.
+Oregon Health And Science University Hospital Psychiatry provides telemedicine/telehealth and outpatient treatment.
+Oregon Health And Science University Hospital Psychiatry provides psychotropic medication, dialectical behavior therapy and electroconvulsive therapy to children / adolescents, adults and young adults.
+Oregon Health And Science University Hospital Psychiatry also supports people with trauma, people with serious mental illness and people requiring dual diagnosis treatment.
+Additional services provided at Oregon Health And Science University Hospital Psychiatry include illness management and recovery, integrated primary care services and suicide prevention services.

 Learn More